Pwd9000-ML/blog-devto/posts/2021/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2021/Github-Rotate-ServiceBus-SAS/assets/flowdiag001.png)

 **Note:** Maintaining Service Bus SAS tokens using an Azure key vault is particularly useful for teams who maintain secrets management and need to ensure that only relevant users, principals and processes can access secrets from a secure managed location and also be rotated on a regular basis.
-Azure key vaults are also particularly useful for security or ops teams who maintain secrets management, instead of giving other teams access to your deployment repositories in Github, teams who look after deployments no longer have to worry about giving access to other teams in order to manage secrets as secrets management will be done from an Azure key vault which nicely separates roles of responsibility when spread across different teams.
+Azure key vaults are also particularly useful for security or ops teams who maintain secrets management, instead of giving other teams access to your deployment repositories in GitHub, teams who look after deployments no longer have to worry about giving access to other teams in order to manage secrets as secrets management will be done from an Azure key vault which nicely separates roles of responsibility when spread across different teams.

 ### Protecting secrets in github

-[Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) is a great way that will allow us to store sensitive information in our organization, repository, or repository environments.
+[GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) is a great way that will allow us to store sensitive information in our organization, repository, or repository environments.
 In fact we will set up a github secret later in this tutorial that will allow us to authenticate to Azure.

-Even though this is a great feature to be able to have secrets management in Github, you may be looking after many repositories all with different secrets, this can become an administrative overhead when secrets or keys need to be rotated on a regular basis for best security practice, that's where [Azure key vault](https://docs.microsoft.com/en-gb/azure/key-vault/general/overview) can also be utilized as a central source for all your secret management in your GitHub workflows.
+Even though this is a great feature to be able to have secrets management in GitHub, you may be looking after many repositories all with different secrets, this can become an administrative overhead when secrets or keys need to be rotated on a regular basis for best security practice, that's where [Azure key vault](https://docs.microsoft.com/en-gb/azure/key-vault/general/overview) can also be utilized as a central source for all your secret management in your GitHub workflows.

 ### What do we need to start generating Service Bus SAS tokens?